ahurta92/ams562-notes/lectures/new_lectures/error.rst

    }

+For more information on how and why to use exceptions you can look `here <https://isocpp.org/wiki/faq/exceptions>`_

 Exercise Error Handling matlab arrays
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Your task is to implement a set of functions which generate the following set of standard arrays.
+In the last class we had the task of implementing the following functions.

 * :code:`allocate_array(N)` returns pointer to array N dimensional arrayn
 * :code:`fill_array(N,val,array)` fills array of size N with value val